DigitalPublishingToolkit/platform-2-platform/readme.md

 Currently we disabled the option to selectively choose which article fields to use when feeding the algorithm for suggesting new articles.
 Eg, which content is being used as input data to produce matches.

 This is because results did not change at all, and our impression so far is that it’s because our dataset is very small (~ 600 articles) and `Doc2Vec` was built to work with thousands of articles (eg average of 50-70 thousands).
 We’re still working on this and tweaking options in order to see if result would change.
-Nonetheless, we keep it this option part of the code (both here and in the frontend app) as it would a very interesting element to play with for the publishers during their editorial review matching-process.
+Nonetheless, we keep this option part of the code (both here and in the frontend app) as it would be a very interesting element to play with for the publishers during their editorial review matching-process.